 Sciatica is a pain down one and sometimes both legs.
 It is usually associated with a pinched nerve in the lower lumbar spine.
 The cause can be anything from keeping a wallet in your rear pocket to a herniated lumbar disc.
-Dr David Spitz has over 35 years of experience treating sciatica.
-He’s a Bristol chiropractor that cares about his patients and will work hard to help find the cause of your pain.
+Dr David Spitz has been treating thousands of patients since 1982.
+He has a lot of experience treating patients with sciatica.
+He’s a Bristol chiropractor that cares about his patients, and will work hard to help find the cause of your pain.
 Most of the time, we can make the diagnosis without x-rays or an MRI, although if either is needed, we can refer you.

 Sciatica (pain along the sciatic nerve) can range from mild to severe.
 The pain usually starts on one side of the lower back and goes down to the buttock and may travel all the way to the foot.
 You can also have weakness and/or numbness in the leg as well.